 If you are subject to ants, you might want to attach ant-guards, or moats, above your feeders.

-Some feeders, like the Aspects model (left), have a small, built-in moat on top that you fill with water.
+Some feeders, like the Aspects model (left below), have a small, built-in moat on top that you fill with water.

 TIP: Plastic or glass?
 It's a personal decision.
 There is concern among some about the harm posed to hummingbirds from the BPA plastic used on some feeders.
 Glass feeders are felt to be safer in this regard.
 We suggest you research the subject and the marketplace, consider the potential danger of feeders with BPA, and then make your purchase decisions based on the information you have at hand.

 Let's Share a Feeder!

 During early spring when feeding activity is not very high and the weather is cool, we typically only half-fill the feeder as that will last for days.

 As the fall migration peaks in late August and early September we fill the feeders to brim.
 It is then that the hummingbirds start to share feeders, an action unheard of during the summer when defending a feeder is the norm.
 As sharing continues, we will see 6-8-10 hummingbirds on a feeder at a time.

 When formulating your hummingbird mixture recipe, remember that nectar found in nature is typically in the range of 12%-35% sugar (sucrose).
 The solution you prepare should be similar to that found in nature.